MakeSchool-Tutorials/MakeSchoolNotes-Swift3-V2/P03-Introduction-to-Navigation-Controllers/content.md

 ![navigation controller in storyboard image](./images/nav.png)

-#Naming the Screen
+#Naming the View

-Another cool feature of a navigation controller is the ability to display the title of the current screen in the navigation bar.
-Let's give our *List Notes Table View Controller* screen the name "Notes".
+Another cool feature of a navigation controller is the ability to display the title of the current view in the navigation bar.
+Let's give our *List Notes Table View Controller* the name "Notes".

 > [action]
 Select the *Navigation Item* in the Document Outline, click on the Attributes inspector, and set the *Title* field to "Notes".
 >
 ![setting the title to "Notes" image](./images/notes.png)

-Notice that after setting our title to "Notes" the name of the *List Notes Table View Controller* changed to "Notes" in the Document Outline.
-However, as this view controller is used to list notes, the name *List Notes Table View Controller* will continue to be used.

 #Running the App!